 Building A Referral Network

-The most important thing you can do as you are starting your business and getting in your first 50 presentations is to build your business as a referral-based business.
+The most important thing you can do as you are starting your business and getting in your first 100 meetings is to build your business as a referral-based business.
 Plus, selling to people you have been referred to is a blast!
 Because they know they have been referred to you, they are so much more willing to give you referrals as well to help you on your way.
 You never know where the next referral will lead, so have fun on the journey!

 At this point, you’ve spent a lot of effort building your prospect list and making the approaches over the phone in order to set up your first set of presentations (or demos as we like to call them).
 If you do not practice the skills taught in this document, you may have a fast take-off, but you will not have the jet fuel necessary to break out of the atmosphere.